The Lost Hours

 When people decide to use their commute productively, they usually reach for two formats: audiobooks or conversational podcasts.
 Both have significant drawbacks for learning on the go.

 Audiobooks require high cognitive focus.
 Non-fiction audiobooks are often read by a single voice reading a dense manuscript verbatim.
 If you miss a 30-second window because you had to merge on the highway, you lose the thread of the entire argument.
-Additionally, standard audiobooks run 10 to 20 hours long—making it difficult to build a sense of momentum.
+Additionally, standard audiobooks run 10 to 20 hours long, which makes it difficult to build a sense of momentum.

 Conversational podcasts are easy to listen to, but they suffer from low information density.
 A typical weekly show contains intro music, housekeeping, banter, and advertisements, often spending only 15 minutes of a one-hour episode actually delivering core concepts.